 When To Be Concerned

 If your baby displays a Babinski reflex beyond the age of two years, speak to a pediatrician.
 If your baby has no other sign of developmental delay, it may be a normal delay in the integration of reflexes.
-Your doctor may ask you to wait for a few additional weeks.
-If the reflex persists or the baby has other signs of neurological dysfunction, your doctor may recommend relevant tests to diagnose the possible underlying cause.
+Your healthcare professional may ask you to wait for a few additional weeks.
+If the reflex persists or the baby has other signs of neurological dysfunction, your doctor may recommend relevant tests and a medical examination to carry out a neurological assessment and diagnose the possible underlying cause.

 2. Aninda B. Acharya; Radia T. Jamil, and Jeffrey J. Dewey, Babinski Reflex; U.S. National Library of Medicine